TheTS/palmsplusr/README.md

 ----------

 Klinker, C D, J Schipperijn, H Christian, J Kerr, A K Ersbøll, and J Troelsen.
 2014.
 “Using Accelerometers and Global Positioning System Devices to Assess Gender and Age Differences in Children’s School, Transport, Leisure and Home Based Physical Activity.” *International Journal of Behavioral Nutrition and Physical Activity* 1 (11): 8.

+Klinker, C D, J Schipperijn, M Toftanger, J Kerr, and J Troelsen.
+2015.
+“When Cities Move Children: Development of a New Methodology to Assess Context-Specific Physical Activity Behaviour Among Children and Adolescents Using Accelerometers and Gps.” *Health & Place* 0 (31): 90–99.

+Pizarro, A N, J Schipperijn, H B Andersen, J C Ribeiro, J Mota, and M P Santos.
+2016.
+“Active Commuting to School in Portuguese Adolescents: Using Palms to Detect Trips.” *Journal of Transport & Health* 3 (3): 297–304.

 Stewart, T, S Duncan, and J Schipperijn.
 2017.
 “Adolescents Who Engage in Active School Transport Are Also More Active in Other Contexts: A Space-Time Investigation.” *Health & Place* 0 (43): 25–32.